nyxxxie/serenity/docs/dev/life_of_a_feature.md

 ## Submitting a Feature
-Once your contribution is ready to ship, remove the `[wip]` marker from your title and [request a contributor to review it][3].
+Once your contribution is ready to ship, remove the `[wip]` marker from your title and [request a maintainer to review it][3].
 Please make sure that pylint doesn't complain about anything and all of the tests pass.
+Once your code has been reviewed and all issues have been fixed, your work will be merged.
+Thanks for your help!

 [1]: docs/dev/styleguide.md
 [2]: docs/dev/documenting_code.md
 [3]: https://github.com/blog/2291-introducing-review-requests
+[4]: docs/dev/documenting_code.md